danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-**IMPORTANT** Before you can do this, you must allow the app to perform external
+Before you can run this code, you must allow the app to perform external requests,
-requests.
-Just add this to `Info.plist` (in a real world app, you should specify
+which you do by adding this to `Info.plist` (in a real app, you should specify the
-the exact domains your app allows):
+exact domains your app allows):

 ```xml
 <key>NSAppTransportSecurity</key>